PM demands ministers do ‘everything’ to secure release of captured Britons - NewsBreak

 “The judgment against them is an egregious breach of the Geneva Convention,” she added.

-Mr Wallace discussed how the UK can continue supporting Kyiv “as the conflict enters a different phase” with his Ukrainian counterpart Oleksii Reznikov and Mr Zelensky.

-The Ministry of Defence would only say that the two-day visit took place “this week” and it was unclear whether they discussed the men who were sentenced on Thursday.

-Russian foreign minister Sergei Lavrov said the convictions were “guided by the laws of the Donetsk People’s Republic”, the breakaway state controlled by pro-Moscow separatists.
+Russian foreign minister Sergei Lavrov defended the convictions as being “guided by the laws of the Donetsk People’s Republic”, the breakaway state controlled by pro-Moscow separatists.

 “Because these crimes were committed on the territory of the Donetsk People’s Republic, all the rest is speculation,” he told a press conference.